 During a debate members can ask staff questions about the matters being discussed.
-Questions must be asked through the Chairperson and how the question should be dealt with is at the Chairperson's discretion.
+Questions must be asked through the Chairperson and are at the Chairperson's discretion as to how the question should be dealt with.

 20.4 Questions of clarification